joaomh/german-credit-risk-classification/README.md

 }
 ```

-And ordinal enconding for the others
+And ordinal encoding for the others

 ```python